 Our tour guide could not stress enough that Birkenau is just one massive cemetery and that ashes were scattered everywhere around us.

-As you reach the end there is a Holocaust memorial that sits at the end of the train line.
-A plaque reads “Forever let this place be a cry of despair and a warning to humanity where the Nazi’s murdered about one and a half million men, women, and children mainly Jews from various countries of Europe.
+As you reach the end, you will see a Holocaust memorial that sits at the end of the train line.
+A plaque reads, “Forever let this place be a cry of despair and a warning to humanity where the Nazis murdered about one and a half million men, women, and children, mainly Jews from various countries of Europe.
 Auschwitz-Birkenau 1940-1945″.

 Auschwitz truly is the saddest place on earth.